smbct/smbct.github.io/series/x86_64_assembly/pt7.markdown

 In this post, we will write a program that draws an ASCII version of the Mandelbrot set.
 The Mandelbrot set is a famous fractal that has been intensively rendered on computers in all of its shapes : with colors, in 3d, etc..
-Its computation however relies on complex numbers arithmetic, it is hence necessary to manipulate floating point numbers.
+Its computation however relies on complex numbers arithmetic, it is hence necessary to manipulate floating point numbers 🏄.
 We will see here how to draw an [ASCII](https://en.wikipedia.org/wiki/ASCII_art) version of this fractal by relying on some basic floating point number operations in assembly.

 ![The Mandelbrot set](https://upload.wikimedia.org/wikipedia/commons/thumb/2/21/Mandel_zoom_00_mandelbrot_set.jpg/1920px-Mandel_zoom_00_mandelbrot_set.jpg)